fduckart/uh-casdemo/README.md

-A web application to demonstration how to use the UH CAS service.
+A web application to demonstrate how to use the UH CAS service.

 ##### Build Tool
 First, you need to download and install maven (version 3.2.1+).